Excess energy of an ultracold Fermi gas in a trapped geometry: Finite size effect

 \subsection{Corrections in temperature and chemical potential}

-Macrostate of our system in thermodynamic equilibrium can be described by the set $\{\omega,T,\mu_\sigma^{(0)}\}$, where $T$ and $\mu_\sigma^{(0)}$ (according to the zeroth law) are characteristics of an heat and particle reservoir.
+Macrostate of our system in thermodynamic equilibrium is usually described by the set $\{\omega,T,\mu_\sigma\}$, where $T$ and $\mu_\sigma$ (according to the zeroth law) are characteristics of an heat and particle reservoir.
 For our finite system, temperature is not measured directly \cite{temperature}.
 It is measured from the momentum distribution of atoms obtained after free expansion switching the magnetic trap off \cite{temperature}.
-The measured distribution is fitted with the momentum distribution formula $\bar{n}_\sigma(\textbf{p})=\frac{1}{(m\lambda_T\omega)^3}f_{3/2}(z_\sigma\text{e}^{-p^2/2mkT})$ obtained from the Fourier transform of $\bar{n}_\sigma(\textbf{r})$ in Eqn.(3) \cite{craman}.
-This fitting formula is true only in the thermodynamic limit, and in the classical limit, the width is proportional to $\sqrt{T}$.
+The measured distribution is fitted with the momentum distribution formula $\bar{n}_\sigma(\textbf{p})=\frac{1}{(m\lambda_T\omega)^3}f_{3/2}(z_\sigma\text{e}^{-p^2/2mkT})$ which can be obtained by integrating $\bar{n}_\sigma(\textbf{p},\textbf{r}$) over $\textbf{r}$ \cite{craman}.
+This fitting formula is true only in the thermodynamic limit, and in the classical limit, its width is proportional to $\sqrt{T}$.
 Effect of zero point motion, however, has not been included in this fitting formula.
 Inclusion of this would certainly increase the width and the temperature as well.
-Chemical potential on the other hand, is not usually measured, but obtained from Eqn.(5) which is true only in the thermodynamic limit.
-Now, we propose that actual temperature $T^{(\text{f})}$ and chemical potential ($\mu_\sigma^{(\text{f})}$) of a finite system are different from the measured and calculated value respectively, and they must be the same in the thermodynamic limit.
+Chemical potential on the other hand, is not usually measured \cite{measurement}, but obtained from Eqn.(5) which is also true in the thermodynamic limit.
+Now we propose that actual temperature $T^{(\text{f})}$ and chemical potential ($\mu_\sigma^{(\text{f})}$) of a finite system (like ours) are different from the measured and calculated value respectively, and they must be the same in the thermodynamic limit.